-All fill, backfill, and recompacted soils should be compacted to a minimum of 95 percent of the Modified Proctor (ASTM D1557) maximum dry density within a water content range of 2 percent below to 3 percent above the optimum value.
-Fill and backfill should be placed in horizontal, nominal 6- to 8-in.-thick loose lifts.
+All fill, backfill, and recompacted soils should be compacted to a minimum of 95 percent of the maximum Modified Proctor (ASTM D1557) dry density within a water content range of 2 percent below to 3 percent above the optimum value.
+Crushed stone base should be compacted to at least 98 percent of the AASHTO T 180 maximum density.

+All fill and backfill should be placed in horizontal, nominal 6- to 8-in.-thick loose lifts.
 Each lift of fill and backfill should be properly compacted, tested and approved prior to placing subsequent lifts.